Election officials scramble to count ballots in key states

 GEORGIA

-Georgia Secretary of State Brad Raffensperger said he was pushing counties to complete vote tallies by the end of Wednesday, with roughly 200,000 ballots left to count as of late morning.
+Georgia Secretary of State Brad Raffensperger said he was pushing counties to complete vote tallies, with just under 150,000 ballots left to count as of Wednesday night.

 There was a narrow margin between Trump and Biden in Georgia, a close race in a state that has not backed a Democrat for president since 1992.
 There is no automatic recount, but a candidate can request one if the margin is within 0.5%.